• Skip to primary navigation

 • If you are unable to find a suitable job, the workers’ compensation Board (WSIB) practice of ‘deeming’ will pretend you have a job.

-• The Board can then reduce or eliminate your benefits by ‘deeming’ you to be receiving the wages from a job that you do not have and have no real hope of getting … (a CICB poll finds only half of Canadians with disabilities are employed )
+• The Board can then reduce or eliminate your benefits by ‘deeming’ you to be receiving the wages from a job that you do not have and have no real hope of getting … (just over half of Canadians with disabilities are employed )

-• Because of deeming, injured workers unable to get a job and unable to live on their compensation benefits are being forced onto social assistance and into poverty in increasing numbers.
+• Because of deeming, injured workers are being forced onto social assistance and into poverty in increasing numbers.

 link to Workers' Comp Is a Right Campaign page